KontorProtocol/Documentation/docs/getting-started.md

 ## Next Steps
 The `hello-world` example contracts provides a basic Sigil smart contract template.
 You can:
 - Work directly in the `hello-world` directory to experiment with the example contract.
+Avoid opening the entire `sigil-example-contracts` folder in your editor as the multiple contract workspaces contained within will confuse the rust language server.
 - Copy and paste the `hello-world` folder to create new contracts, using it as a starting point.

 Before diving in though, check out the [Examples](./examples) section to learn more about writing Sigil and what it has to offer.